Skip to main content

 5.ReviewAdversarial spec-vs-code audit by independent agent/trw-audit

-6.DeliverPersist learnings, close run, sync CLAUDE.mdtrw_deliver
+6.DeliverPersist learnings, close run, sync startup instructionstrw_deliver

 Executable assertions